Request Request Appointment Forms New Patient Forms Seminar FREE Implant Seminar Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 smiling man

-Porcelain veneers can hide many different types of smile imperfections.
+Veneers can hide many different types of smile imperfections.
 In fact, veneers have a nickname—instant orthodontics.
 They don’t have anything to do with braces, but they can be used to make a slightly crooked tooth look straight.
-Other imperfections that porcelain veneers conceal include:
+Other imperfections that veneers conceal include:

 • Chipped, cracked and broken teeth